 - provide timeframes.

-If your boss tells you that you’re going to be placed on a performance improvement plan, asks you to respond to a show cause letter as to why your employment should not be terminated or dismisses you, you can contact us on 1800 RES 123 to chat about your options.
+If your boss tells you that you’re going to be placed on a performance improvement plan, asks you to respond to a show cause letter as to why your employment should not be terminated or dismisses you, you can call us on 1800 RES 123 or enter details at Resolution123.